Crohn's Disease Support

-While we cannot technically say we can cure Crohn’s Disease the approach is aimed at supporting your body to achieve and sustain a state of remission.
-Several areas are focused on to support your digestive system and bring the inflammatory response under control.
+While we cannot technically say we can cure Crohn’s Disease, the approach is aimed at supporting your body to achieve and sustain a state of remission.

-Imbalances in the production of oxidation vs antioxidants may contribute to injury to tissue is Crohn’s.
+Increased oxidation may contribute to injury to tissue is Crohn’s.
 By supporting our natural antioxidant defenses, we aim to reduce tissue injury and support healing.
-This is done through specific dietary recommendations and targeted supplementation.

-As the gut lining is often compromised in Crohn’s absorption of key nutrients may be impaired which may alter the immune response.
+As the gut lining is often compromised in Crohn’s absorption of key nutrients may be impaired which may alter the disease.